miguelaledesma/miguelaledesma.github.io/_pages/about.md

 In my past projects, I have utilized a variety of technologies including React, Node.js, and MongoDB to create functional and visually appealing websites and applications.

-When I'm not coding, you can find me at the gym or trying to perfect making the perfect shot of espresso.
+When I'm not coding, you can find me at the gym or trying to make the perfect shot of espresso.
 Thank you for visiting my website, I hope you enjoy exploring my work as much as I enjoyed creating it.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.